-The Zapara decision also contained language which suggests that the court interpreted $\S64(c)$ as applying only where there is a single transfer of a controlling or majority ownership interest, and that it did not apply where a controlling interest is obtained through a transfer of a 50 percent or less ownership interest.
+The Zapara decision also contained language which suggests that the court interpreted 64(c) as applying only where there is a single transfer of a controlling or majority ownership interest, and that it did not apply where a controlling interest is obtained through a transfer of a 50 percent or less ownership interest.
 This legislation amends subdivision (c)(1) to expressly clarify that the purchase or transfer of a 50 percent or less ownership interest is obtained constitutes a change in ownership of the real property owned by the legal entity.
-Secondly, the legislation provides that the purchase or transfer of minority interests to the owner of the majority ownership interest shall not constitute a change in ownership of the real property owned by the partnership.
+Secondly, the legislation provides that the purchase or transfer of majority ownership interest shall not constitute a change in ownership of the real property of the partnership.
 This is declaratory of existing law.
 Subdivision (c)(1) now reads (changes denoted by italics):